-Preimplantation Genetic Diagnosis (PGD) is a prenatal method used for genetic diagnosis in early embryos before they are transferred to the woman’s uterus.
-It consists of performing a genetic exam on biopsied embryo cells in order to determine possible chromosomal or gene alterations.
-Following the exam, only the healthy embryos are chosen for transfer to the woman’s uterus.
+Pre Implantation Genetic Diagnosis is a prenatal diagnostic method performed on the embryos before they are transferred to the female’s uterus.
+It involves a genetic study on biopsied embryo cells to diagnose possible chromosome or genetic abnormalities.
+Following the study, only the healthy embryos are chosen for the embryo transfer.

-PGD is a complex process and cannot be performed for every single disease.
-The law regulates which diseases and conditions are allowed to be screened for, as well as which ones are not.
-Some conditions and diseases require us to request special permission from the National Commission of Assisted Human Reproduction (Spain) which will then determine whether or not the PGD treatment can be performed.
+PGD is a complex process and cannot be used to screen for all diseases/disorders.
+The law regulates which hereditary conditions can be screened for if present in the parents, as well as which ones cannot be screened for.
+Some conditions and diseases require us to apply for special permission from the Spanish National Commission on Human Reproduction.

 PHASE I: PRELIMINARY INFORMATION

-In this phase we will perform a genetic screening in order to screen for the diseases that could be passed down from the parents.
-Here we strive to gather as much information as possible prior to starting the PGD.
+In this phase we will perform genetic testing on the parents to screen for any conditions which could be passed down to offspring.
+The objective is to gather as much information as possible before carrying out PGD.

 PHASE II: OBTAINING THE EMBRYOS